hotg-ai/dev-hotg-ai/docs/forge/overview.md

 You can start with choosing an ML model from the left side panel or could train one for yourself.
 If you have trained your model yourself, you can upload it into the studio through the _Upload Models Button_ (top right corner).
 You can see your model in the _My Nodes_ section.
 Drag and drop the model into the _canvas_.

 **Build**
 Work with your imagination and start building cool ML pipelines.
 The pipeline will guide the flow of data.
-Once you are done with the pipeline hit the `Build Button`.
+Once you are done with the pipeline, hit the `Build Button`.
 It will create the _Rune_ for you.

 **Test**
 Once the build is complete, you can access the _Test Button_.
 Click on the Test Button and scan the QR code using the Runic Mobile app.
-If you are not satisfied with testing, you can tweak the model's training.
+If you are not satisfied with testing, you can tweak the model's training parameters.
 Re-train it to get a model with higher accuracy.
 Train, Test, Repeat!

 **Deploy**
 After being satisfied with the testing, you are ready to deploy your rune.
 When you click on the Deploy Button, you can see we provide two SDKs (_more are coming_) for interacting with Forge.